 A rich, dark chocolate cookie topped with a peppermint candy cane kiss.
 I dare you to eat just one!
 These are perfect for all your holiday parties or cookie exchanges.

 I love making cookies, especially at Christmas time.
 I even have some cookies that I only make at Christmas.
-This is one of them – and that is mostly because it’s the only time of year you can actually buy the Hershey’s Candy Cane Kisses.
+This is one of them – and that is mainly because it’s the only time of year you can actually buy the Hershey’s Candy Cane Kisses.
 The combination of the rich, dark chocolate and the peppermint kisses is pure perfection!

 These cookies never last long at our house, and I can’t blame the kids this time; I eat my fair share too!
 The bigger problem is keeping the kids from eating all the candy cane Kisses before I can get the cookies made!

-This year, I struggled to even find the Hershey’s Candy Cane Kisses.
+This year, I struggled even to find Hershey’s Candy Cane Kisses.
 They are popular, and because they only release them at Christmas time, people buy them up quickly.
 But I was on a mission.
 It took running around to 4 different stores, but I found them!
 I grabbed four bags and danced out of the store!
 Don’t worry – I left a few bags for the next shopper.

 One word of warning: these cookies are addicting!
 And I am not responsible for any overindulging!